creativecreatorormaybenot/clock/README.md

 ## TODO

- * Implement minute hand, hour hand, and make minute and second hand both bounce on change.

  * Have some full screen background color.

  * Get fully familiar with the mock data and design hierarchy to work with the clock data.